Public inquiry report

-If the ICAC holds a public inquiry, the ICAC must make a report on the inquiry within three months after its conclusion.
+If the Commissioner holds a public inquiry, the Commissioner must report on the inquiry within three months after its conclusion.
 More information on public inquiries can be found here.

-If the ICAC proposes to make an adverse finding about a person or body in a public inquiry report, the ICAC must give the person or body a reasonable opportunity to respond to the adverse material and include a fair representation of the response in the report.
+If the Commissioner proposes to make an adverse finding about a person or body in a public inquiry report, the Commissioner must give the person or body a reasonable opportunity to respond to the adverse material and include a fair representation of the response in the report.

 A public inquiry report may:

-- contain as much information as the ICAC considers appropriate in relation to the subject matter of the investigation to which the inquiry relates; and
+- contain as much information as the Commissioner considers appropriate; and

 - include a finding as to whether a person has engaged in, is engaging in or is about to engage in, improper conduct; and

-- include information as to whether an allegation of improper conduct has been referred to, or in the ICAC's opinion warrants referral to a referral entity.
+- include information as to whether an allegation of improper conduct has been referred to or, in the Commissioner's opinion warrants referral to a referral entity.